allisonlynnbasore14/ComputerMusic/results.md

 ---
 ### Results:

 Overall, our finished product was a web app that allows to user to chose a song to make a new song using Markov Chain analysis and music theory.
-Please see the video below for a demonstration.
+Please see the video below for a demonstration followed by the evolution of the user interface and finally a description of the roadblocks we encountered.

 ### The Graphical User Interface Evolution